MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     You need to assign to your environment as many add-ons as many bots you want to run in parallel in your environment.

-> [!NOTE]
-> Any services or applications the unattended bot accesses must be licensed separately.
-For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License.

 ### Licensing requirements during grace period
 > [!IMPORTANT]